* Dollar/yen may dip after BOJ rate decision on Thurs

 “It’s likely that they will not ease enough for the market’s satisfaction and we should see a little pull-back on that,” said Gareth Berry, G10 FX strategist for UBS in Singapore.

 “The actual hurdle to impressing the market is now quite high,” Berry said, referring to how the dollar had fallen against the yen right after the BOJ expanded its asset buying scheme by 11 trillion yen on Oct.
 30.

 Most analysts expect the central bank to ease policy further this week, and sources familiar with the BOJ’s thinking have said that the most likely option is for the central bank to increase its asset-buying and lending programme, currently at 91 trillion yen, by another 5-10 trillion yen.

-The euro was supported by an improvement in risk appetite on hopes of a progress on the U.S. budget stalemate.
-U.S. President Barack Obama and top Republican John Boehner met at the White House on Monday to discuss how to avert tax hikes and spending cuts that economists fear could push the economy into recession.
+The euro was supported by an improvement in risk appetite on hopes of progress in talks aimed at avoiding the U.S. “fiscal cliff”.
+At issue are steep tax hikes and spending cuts that are due to take effect early in 2013, which economists fear could push the U.S. economy into recession.

 The differences over how to resolve the “fiscal cliff” narrowed significantly Monday night as President Barack Obama made a counter-offer to Republicans that included a major change in position on tax hikes for the wealthy, according to a source familiar with the talks.